-1) Runtime Comparison with Existing Algorithms: To the best of our knowledge, our algorithm is the first GPU-based parallel algorithm to generate preferential attachment networks.
+To the best of our knowledge, our algorithm is the first GPUbased parallel algorithm to generate preferential attachment networks.
 Therefore, it is not possible to compare the runtime with other GPU-based algorithms.
 Instead, we compare with the existing non-GPU algorithms.
-The runtimes of cuPPA and the existing algorithms are shown in Figure 10 for generating two billion edges (n = 500M, d = 4).
+The total run times of both versions of cuPPA and the existing algorithms are shown in Fig. 10 for generating two billion edges (n = 500M, d = 4).
+In this experiment, we used a single NVidia GeForce 1080 GPU with 8 GB memory.